-Consider the following property of a matrix $X \in M_n$. \begin{definition} \rm A matrix $X \in M_n$ {\em satisfies condition $(\alpha)$}, if there exists $\alpha > 0$ such that $X^{(i)}-X^{(j)}\sim \alpha(e_1 - e_2)$ for any distinct $i, j \in \N$. \end{definition}
+Consider the following property of a matrix $X \in M_n$. \begin{definition} \rm A matrix $X \in M_n$ {\em satisfies condition $(\alpha)$} if there exists $\alpha > 0$ such that $X^{(i)}-X^{(j)}\sim \alpha(e_1 - e_2)$ for any distinct $i, j \in \N$. \end{definition}

 Lemma \ref{lem:0:>=3} states that if $X \in M_n$, $n \geq 3$, satisfies $(0)$ and $X \neq X^{(1)}e^t$, then $X$ satisfies $(\alpha)$.
 In this section, we are going to characterize all square matrices satisfying $(\alpha)$.
-As we shall see in Theorems \ref{thm:alpha} and \ref{thm:0}, this property is very similar to preserving majorization for the zero sum vectors.
+As we shall see in Theorems \ref{thm:alpha} and \ref{thm:0}, this property is very similar to preserving majorization for the zero-sum vectors.

 \begin{lemma} Let $X \in M_n$ satisfy $(\alpha)$.
 Then $e^t X^{(i)}=e^tX^{(j)}$ for any $i, j \in \N$. \end{lemma} \begin{proof} Observe that $e^t(X^{(i)}- X^{(j)})=e^t(\alpha(e_1 - e_2)) = 0$. \end{proof}